 What’s on the exam?

-The cognitive exam has 135 questions and test takers have two hours and 15 minutes to complete the exam.
+Items related to pediatric patient care will be integrated throughout the examination content.
+The cognitive exam has 135 items, and test takers have three hours to complete the exam.

 There are six sections to the psychomotor exam: